Pan-African Flag Raised on City Hall Celebrating Juneteenth

 June 19, 2020

-Mayor Jorge O. Elorza today joined City Council President Sabina Matos, Councilwoman Mary K. Harris, Community Relations Advisor Shawndell Burney-Speaks, Bishop Jeffery Williams, members of the Mayor’s African American Advisory Group and community members to sign an Executive Order removing the term “plantations” from all City documents and oath ceremonies.
+Mayor Jorge O. Elorza today joined City Council President Sabina Matos, Councilwoman Mary K. Harris, Community Relations Advisor Shawndell Burney-Speaks, Bishop Jeffery Williams, members of the Mayor’s African American Ambassador Group and community members to sign an Executive Order removing the term “plantations” from all City documents and oath ceremonies.

 “I firmly believe that in order to truly say we are an inclusive and kind city, we must commit to an active, anti-racist stance at every level in our city,” said Mayor Jorge Elorza.
 “Though this does not correct generations of pain and violence against our Black and Indigenous residents, this Juneteenth we can take this step to build a better, brighter future together.
 I want to thank the community members that led this work and that continue to raise their voices in our city and across the country, demanding change.”

 This executive order was developed by the Mayor’s African American Ambassador Group, initially created to serve as a direct line of communication between the community and the Administration to ensure equitable access to COVID-19 related care and resources.
 The group has since expanded, with subcommittees focused on recommending strategies to increase equity citywide.